MaverickNyk/ExpressTemplate/README.md

-# UCClone
+# ExpressTemplate

-UCClone is a nodejs template repo to build additional features on top of that.
+ExpressTemplate is a nodejs template repo to build additional features on top of that.

 ## Installation